cosmos/cosmos-sdk/docs/architecture/adr-011-generalize-genesis-accounts.md

 }
 ```

-#### 4) move add-genesis-account cli to auth
+### 4) Move add-genesis-account cli to auth

 Genaccounts contains a cli command to add base or vesting accounts to a genesis file.

-This will be moved to auth.
-We will leave it to projects to write their own command to add custom accounts.
+This will be moved to `auth`.
+We will leave it to projects to write their own commands to add custom accounts.
 An extensible cli handler, similar to gov, could be created but it is not worth the complexity for this minor use case.

-#### 5) update module and vesting accounts
+### 5) Update module and vesting accounts

 Under the new scheme module and vesting account types need some minor updates:

- - type registration on auth (shown above)
+ - type registration on `auth` (shown above)
- - A `Validate` method
+ - A `Validate` method to each `Account` concrete type

 ## Status